HuNt-stack/HuNt-stack/README.md

 - 👀 I’m interested in coding and editing
 - 🌱 I’m currently learning python and java
 - 💞️ I’m looking to collaborate on app developemt
 - 📫 How to reach me ...
-My discord ID is Sasuke Uchiha#5684
+Email - atharvmishra25@gmail.com

 <!---
 HuNt-stack/HuNt-stack is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.